Dr Fani Deligianni

 Interested in a PhD at Glasgow University?
 It is required you have strong analytical skills.
 There are new funded PhD opportunities (Please email me with your CV and a project suggestion that is within my research interests):

-- PhD Scholarships: Deadline for project submissions are the 21th of September for UK/EU.
+Deadline is on the 7th of January.
 Details for how to apply can be found here.
-Please, contact me to discuss topics and send along your CV.
+(Please, contact me prior to your submission)

 - Object Oriented Software Engineering